Facebook Cambridge Analytica: The Role and Silence of Science

 Scientists, although initially warned us about Big Data and the upcoming corporate supervision, on the other hand the social sciences saw the opportunity to gain prestige.

-“Most of the things we think we know about humanity are based on very little and therefore not robust science," says Pentland, author of the 2009 study.
+"Most of what we think we know about humanity is based on a few facts and is therefore not a strong science," said Pentland, author of the 2009 study.

 Cambridge Analytica